huskyhania/OP-Web-Application-IaC/README.md

 ```bash
 cdk deploy
 ```
-9. To destroy the infrastrucre:
+9. To destroy the infrastructure:
 ```bash
 cdk destroy
 ```